Alishan Itinerary: How to Simplify This Part of Your Trip

 Sunrise at Alishan

-If you need a hot coffee, bottle of whiskey (it works to warm up, trust me!), or snack, get it from the 7-Eleven (here) just before going to the train station.
-There could be a morning rush in the 711, so budget some time for it.
+If you need a hot coffee, a mini bottle of whiskey (for strengthening your coffee), or a take-away breakfast for your later hiking, get it from the 7-Eleven (here) just before going to the train station.
+There could be a morning rush in the 711, so budget a little extra time for it.

 Seats on the sunrise train are first-come, first served.
 The train is usually packed.
 The ride to Chushan sunrise viewpoint takes 25 minutes and costs TWD 150.